bwwaaa/STA410-Course-Project---Anomaly-Detection-using-HMMs/README.md

 ## Files in this repository
 The following files can be found in this repository:
 - README.md: the in-depth description of what this project has to offer.
 - main_simulation.py: the file with the entire functional code.
-Includes multiple visual representations of the process.
+Includes visual representations of the process.
 - main_simulation.ipynb: the .ipynb file of main_simulation.py (RECCOMENDED TO VIEW FROM HERE).

 # Overview of the project